NHS WiFi in secondary care

 - the standards and requirements that NHS WiFi solutions must meet, including using standardised landing pages and standardised usage reporting: see How to set up NHS WiFi in secondary care settings

-- capital funding contributions to NHS Trusts (via the Department of Health) for the roll-out of WiFi services
+- capital funding contributions to NHS Trusts (via the Department of Health and Social Care) for the roll-out of WiFi services

-- help with support and access to subject matter experts (e.g. technical, commercial, benefits etc.)
+- help with support and access to subject matter experts (such as technical, commercial, benefits)

 NHS trusts must: